-8(b) Child Absent from Education
+8(b) Child Missing Education

 A child absent from education for prolonged periods and/or on repeat occasions is a potential indicator of safeguarding problems and could be at risk of being drawn into serious youth violence.
-The Mount staff will monitor attendance and follow the School's safeguarding procedures for highlighting children that go missing from education, particularly on repeat occasions.
+The Mount staff will monitor attendance and follow the school's safeguarding procedures for highlighting children that go missing from education, particularly on repeat occasions.
 Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.

-The School has an admission register and will inform the Local Authority of any pupil who is going to be deleted under the circumstances specified in 'KCSIE September 2023'.
-The Mount School will inform the local authority of any pupil who fails to attend School regularly or has been absent without the School's permission for a continuous period of 10 School days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
-For further information please see Annex B of KCSIE September 2023.
+The school has an admission register and will inform the Local Authority of any pupil who is going to be deleted under the circumstances specified in 'KCSIE September 2024'.
+The Mount School will inform the local authority of any pupil who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the school and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
+For further information please see Annex B of KCSIE September 2024.